The Barn Theatre,

 Administration and Front of House Team

-• Ushers & Programme Sellers
+• Programme Sellers if required

 • Car Park Attendants